GET UP TO A $1000 DISNEY CRUISE LINE SHIPBOARD CREDIT!

 This week, it got me thinking; if high-waisted flares can make a return to our lives, so can our favorite attractions, right?
 We’ve lost many of our beloved attractions over the years, having to say goodbye to several rides that held sentimental value.
 The occurrence of a reboot seems almost unimaginable, but should we give up on any hope of a ride or two making a return to the parks?

-Should Disney Reinvent Horizons in EPCOT?
-UHQ80689410 Image Courtesy of Disney Parks Blog
+Image Courtesy of Disney Parks Blog

 When I think of attractions we have loved and lost, there is one that keeps coming up in conversation with Walt Disney World parkgoers of years gone by, and it stands out from the rest.
 Horizons.
 Don’t remember it?
 Neither did I at first until I thought more about it.
 As many of you know, coming from Australia, Disneyland served as my home park for the vast majority of my life.
-My time on the east-coast was limited to those in-between trips when we could make it across the country.
+My time on the East Coast was limited to those in between trips when we could make it across the country.
 Even so, as soon as I saw a photo of it, I thought, how could I forget?
 It’s a bit of a crossover with A Brief History Of Disney today as we look at what Horizons was and if it could be rebuilt.

 Horizons opened in Walt Disney World’s EPCOT in 1983 as a dark ride attraction that was said to be a sequel of sorts to the Carousel of Progress in Magic Kingdom’s Tomorrowland.
 The EPCOT ride perfectly complimented the neighboring Spaceship Earth attraction (est. 1982) that took guests on a journey through history.
 Horizons, in contrast, provided guests with a glimpse into the possible future of a high-tech world that we didn’t yet know.
 Horizons was a 9-minute exploration of the potential future that toyed with advancements in communications, community, energy, and even our physiology.
 The ride also broached the aspect of the evolving human connection between ourselves, the land, and the sea.